Skip to main content

 From relaxing to full on adrenaline there is something for everyone, every ability and every age in Dordogne.
 Check out the selection of things below for some holiday inspiration!

-Cycling and mountain biking in Dordogne
+Cycling in Dordogne

 Enjoy a number of cycling trails and routes in Dordogne and what better way to explore Dordogne than on a bike when you can enjoy the beautiful scenery.
 Have a look at our cycling guide for more information and explore the cycling routes that are in the area.
 If you are in Dordogne without your biking gear there are a number of cycle hire shops in who rent and sell bikes, gear and more.